microsoft/entra-verifiedid-wallet-library-ios/README.md

 # Microsoft Entra Wallet Library

 ## Introduction
-The Microsoft Entra Wallet Library for iOS gives your app the ability to begin using the Microsoft Identity platform by supporting the issuance and presentation of Verified Ids in accordance with OpenID Connect, Presentation Exchange, Verifiable Credentials, and more up and coming industry standards.
+The Microsoft Entra Wallet Library for iOS gives your app the ability to begin using the Microsoft Entra Verified Id platform by supporting the issuance and presentation of Verified Ids in accordance with OpenID Connect, Presentation Exchange, Verifiable Credentials, and more up and coming industry standards.

 ---
 ## Installation